FNALLPC/cms-das-pre-exercises/_episodes/06_CMSDASPreExercise-git.md

 When you open the page to send a pull request on GitHub, you will notice that you can send a pull request to any fork of the repo (and any branch).
 <img src="../fig/github_make_pull_request.png" alt="Make pull request" style="float: center; margin-right; width:800px; border: 5px solid #ded4b9">

-Send a pull request to the master branch of the upstream repo (GitHATSLPC).
+Send a pull request to the main branch of the upstream repo (GitHATSLPC).
 <img src="../fig/github_view_pull_request.png" alt="View pull request" style="float: center; margin-right; width:800px; border: 5px solid #ded4b9">

 > ## Question 6.1